It's best practice to offload your mail request through a third party service or another dedicated server. Using the php

 - The plugin allows for global settings or a site by site setting.

 The site by site setting is amazing for that one client who is spammy.
-You could limit their used to 100 emails a day.
+You could limit their usage to 100 emails a day.
 If they complain you request they create their own SendGrid account.
 Using their own API keys, you would avoid having your company and all your clients flagged as spam.

 The ability to set site by site settings is also a great way for the one client who wants to set up TXT DNS records to send emails from their branded custom domain.